ScottMcGready/the-conference-bible/volunteer_management.md

 Volunteers can be broken down into four distinct groups – AV technicians, General, MCs, and Runners.
 Volunteers should be "stuck" to their role for the entire conference period (meaning that an MC shouldn't be pulled to be a runner and a runner shouldn't be pulled to be an AV tech) however, things happen.
 Understand your volunteer cohorts' skillsets and utilize them as best you can.

+## Pre-conference organisation

+## Skill levels

+There are some people that volunteer religiously at conferences, and some who it's their first time.

 ## Types of Volunteers

 ### AV